adbar/simplemma/README.md

 Dependencies](https://universaldependencies.org/) treebanks on single word tokens (including some contractions but not merged prepositions), they describe to what extent simplemma can accurately map tokens to their lemma form.
-See `eval/` folder of the code repository for more information.
+See the `training/` folder of the code repository for more information.

 This library is particularly relevant as regards the lemmatization of less frequent words.
 Its performance in this case is only incidentally